Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Introduction

 Various modifications of the K-means clustering algorithm have been proposed in the literature with the aim of robustifying the algorithm.
-The trimmed K-means method (Cuesta-Albertos et al.~$(1997)$ \cite{trimmedkmeans}) is one such example where the same objective function as the K-means is used but only using a subsample after trimming the extreme observations from the whole sample.
-The resulting estimators of cluster centers are consistent and asymptotically normal (Garc\'{i}a-Escudero et al.~$(1999)$ \cite{tclustifa}).
-The robustness properties of the trimmed K-means method are examined in Garc\'{i}a-Escudero and Gordaliza $(1999)$ \cite{tclustif}.
-Later a robust estimation procedure was proposed by Cuesta-Albertos et al.~$(2008)$ \cite{tkm_estimation} in normal mixture models using trimmed K-means clustering algorithm.
-Additional general measures of robustness can be found in Huber $(1981)$ \cite{huber} and Hampel et al.~$(1986)$ \cite{hampel}.
-To further generalize the K-means and trimmed K-means algorithms beyond spherical or elliptical clusters, the concept of heterogeneous clustering has been considered in the literature.
-Gallegos and Ritter $(2005)$ \cite{gallegosritter} proposed a normal mixture set-up in this context under the \enquote{spurious-outliers model} and developed an algorithm for estimation which is a \textit{naive extension} of the fast MCD algorithm \cite{reviewpaper}.
+The trimmed K-means method (\cite{trimmedkmeans}) is one such example where the same objective function as the K-means is used but only using a subsample after trimming the extreme observations from the whole sample.
+To further generalize the K-means and trimmed K-means algorithms beyond spherical or elliptical clusters, the concept of heterogeneous clustering has been considered in the literature. \cite{gallegosritter} proposed a normal mixture set-up in this context under the \enquote{spurious-outliers model} and developed an algorithm for estimation which is a \textit{naive extension} of the fast MCD algorithm \cite{reviewpaper}.
 But the estimation procedure under this model is too difficult because the algorithm often ends up finding clusters made up of observations lying on a low dimensional subspace.
 Moreover the likelihood function can be unbounded; when one of the observations is equal to one of the component means, the likelihood tends to infinity as the determinant of the dispersion matrix of that component goes to zero.
-To bypass this difficulty, Gallegos $(2002)$ \cite{Gallegos} and Gallegos and Ritter $(2005)$ \cite{gallegosritter} proposed two additional methods based on the structure of the component covariance matrices.
+To bypass this difficulty, \cite{Gallegos} and \cite{gallegosritter} proposed two additional methods based on the structure of the component covariance matrices.
 The first one proposed an algorithm assuming similar scales of the components while the second one assumes that the dispersion matrices have an unknown but same covariance structure.
-Later, Garc\'{i}a-Escudero et al.~$(2008)$ \cite{tclust} proposed the TCLUST approach which performs a likelihood based discrimination with trimming a certain proportion of outlying observations; it is still based on the maximum likelihood estimates of the parameters but obtained only from non-trimmed observations.
+Later, \cite{tclust} proposed the TCLUST approach which performs a likelihood based discrimination with trimming a certain proportion of outlying observations; it is still based on the maximum likelihood estimates of the parameters but obtained only from non-trimmed observations.
 This method is very popular and heavily used for robust clustering under normal mixture data.
-Another work by Garc\'{i}a-Escudero et al.~$(2009)$ \cite{tclust_linear} has proposed a robust clustering algorithm which aims to find linear structures in datasets contaminated by outliers.